azriel91/ops_ux/src/introduction.md

 Using software to automate deployment is common practice.
 Writing user friendly automation is less so.

-This book explores common issues for automated tooling, and describes one design to make such tooling user friendly.
+This book explores common issues for automated tooling, and describes different dimensions that influence the user friendliness of software.

 ---